 4. Maintenance Team Skills and Availability

 Skilled and experienced maintenance teams make fast repairs.
 If a company doesn’t have enough talent to respond to incidents and malfunctioning equipment, MTTR will suffer.
-Skilled and knowledgeable maintenance technicians can quickly diagnose issues, identify the necessary parts and tools and efficiently carry out repairs.
+Skilled and knowledgeable maintenance technicians can quickly diagnose issues, identify the necessary parts and tools, and efficiently carry out repairs.
 Additionally, the availability of maintenance personnel is essential.
 When a sufficient number of technicians are on hand to respond to equipment failures, repairs can be initiated promptly, thereby reducing MTTR and increasing asset reliability.

 5. Documentation and Knowledge Management

 When tasked with fixing complex systems or maintaining a wide range of equipment, documentation and knowledge management are key for speeding up MTTR.
 Clear and concise documentation on affected systems can greatly reduce recovery time, as technicians have access to the necessary information to diagnose and resolve issues quickly.
-A robust knowledge management system, such as a comprehensive knowledge base, enables IT teams to resolve incidents faster by providing crucial problem management records, step-by-step response practices and workarounds.
+A robust knowledge management system, such as a comprehensive knowledge base, allows IT teams to resolve incidents faster by providing crucial problem management records, step-by-step response practices, and workarounds.
 Additionally, incident postmortems and lessons learned from previous issues can be documented and shared, allowing teams to prevent future incidents or resolve them more efficiently the next time they occur.

 6. Maintenance Procedures and Policies